GSA/datagov-infrastructure-live/iam/README.md

 ### Removing a user

-Remove the user's entry from `main.tf`.
+Remove the user's entry from `users.tf`.